railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 :guilabel:`Sequence` with \ ``99``\  .
 You can experiment with icons if you like.
 Save the form and then reload the page to see the results.

-.. tip:: Duplicating the menu
+.. tip:: Duplicating the Menu

-   If you are planning to modify a menu you should duplicate it first.
+   If you are planning to modify a menu, you should duplicate it first.
    In this way you will always keep a link to the original menu that works if you need it to.

 .. index::
    single: welcome page

-Personalizing the welcome page for each user
+Personalizing the Welcome Page for each user
 --------------------------------------------

-The administrator can change both the welcome page and the main menu page individually for each user of the system, and can adapt Open ERP to each role in the company to best fit the needs of everyone.
+The administrator can change both the welcome page and the main menu page individually for each user of the system, and can adapt OpenERP to each role in the company to best fit the needs of everyone.

 To make modifications for a particular user, edit the user configuration again in :menuselection:`Administration --> Users --> Users`.
 Open the form for a particular user, and select